MINIMUM IDENTITY DOCUMENTS

 - one primary and two secondary documents to show the use of your identity in the community

-- one picture of yourself holding a sheet of paper with your name and date on it.
+- one picture of yourself holding a sheet of paper with your name, the date and your signature on it.

 Employment Screening Australia will use these documents to verify your identity against the personal information you have provided on the application form.